-- Phonics teaching focuses on rigorous practice of blending and segmenting of words containing new and previously learned grapheme phoneme correspondences.
+- Phonics teaching focuses on the rigorous practice of blending and segmenting of words containing new and previously learned grapheme-phoneme correspondences.

-- Phonics teaching follows the sequence of ‘Letters and Sounds’.
+- Phonics teaching follows the sequence of ‘Bug Club Phonics’.

 - Technical language is used with the children – phoneme, grapheme, digraph etc.

 - When spelling aloud beyond simple CVC (consonant vowel consonant such as c-a-t) words, letter names are used.

 - Activities that require all the children to participate are used most of the time.

 - Once learned, children are expected to use new grapheme-phoneme correspondences, high frequency and tricky words in their reading and writing.